dsarov/SPANDx/README.md

 -i [generate indel matrix yes/no]
 -a [include annotation yes/no]
 -v [Variant genome file.
-Name must match the SnpEff database] -s [Specify read prefix to run single strain or none to construct a SNP matrix from a previous analysis ] -t [Sequencing technology used Illumina/Illumina_old/454/PGM] -p [Pairing of reads PE/SE] -w [Window size in base pairs for BEDcoverage module]
+Name must match the SnpEff database] -s [Specify read prefix to run single strain]
+-t [Sequencing technology used Illumina/Illumina_old/454/PGM] -p [Pairing of reads PE/SE]
+-w [Window size in base pairs for BEDcoverage module] -z [include tri- and tetra-allelic SNPs in the SNP matrix]

 SPANDx by default expects reads to be paired end, Illumina data in the format: STRAIN_1_sequence.fastq.gz for the first pair and STRAIN_2_sequence.fastq.gz for the second pair.
 Reads not in this format will be ignored.